-A1 EMISSIONS
+A1 Emissions

-The Group did not generate significant greenhouse gas emissions as the emissions were indirectly and principally generated from electricity and gases at the consumed workplace, vehicles and business travels by employees.
+The Group did not generate significant greenhouse gas emissions as the emissions were indirectly and principally generated from electricity and gases consumed at the workplace, vehicles and business travels by employees.

-The Group did not generate hazardous waste during its business operation; discharges of water and non-hazardous waste were divided into recyclable or non-recyclable waste and handled in an environmentally responsible manner in line with the applicable environmental protection laws and regulations whenever practicable.
+The Group did not generate hazardous waste during its business operation; discharges of water and nonhazardous waste were divided into recyclable or non-recyclable waste and handled in an environmentally responsible manner in line with the applicable environmental protection laws and regulations whenever practicable.